 Lawn in the north

 Does one plant a lawn in the fall in more northern regions?
 Absolutely!
 Of course, with adjustments for the climate.
-In the Center, in the North-West, Siberia and other regions with similar climatic conditions they sow grass “under winter”, using the popular winter crop growing technique.
-That is, the most favorable time for sowing seeds is early to mid-November, literally a couple of weeks before the onset of climatic winter.
+In the Center, in the North-West, Siberia and other regions with similar climatic conditions sow grass “under winter”, using the popular winter crop growing technique.
+The most favorable time for sowing seeds is early to mid-November, literally a couple of weeks before the onset of climatic winter.
 During this period, the soil is already very cold, even frosty, but there is no stable snow cover yet.

 Turfed lawns